bbauska/meta-html-css-in-depth/readme.md

 </p>
 <!-- ![](images/image045.png){width="5.0in" height="3.115918635170604in"} -->

-To do this, I&apos;ll add a label element before each input element.

-Now I want to explain why I set the ID attribute for each input field earlier in the module.
+To do this, add a label element before each input element.
+Now you want to explain why I set the ID attribute for each input field earlier in the module.
 The reason for this, is that it allows me to associate a label with each input element.
 Labels improve the user experience and assist accessibility software and understanding the form.

-I now add a label element above the first input element.
+Now add a label element above the first input element.

 Inside the label element, I add the descriptive text for the input field.